Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ---

-A <mark>RAM chip</mark> (aka direct access memory unit) is a sequential chip that can store multiple data words.
+A <bmark>RAM chip</bmark> (aka direct access memory unit) is a sequential chip that can store multiple data words.
 Each word is stored in a register, and the registers are indexed by an address.

 ![RAM](/docs/assets/nand-images/ram.png)